Extrememist/dogecoin-python/doc/_sources/usage.txt

       conn.sendtoaddress("msTGAm1ApjEJfsWfAaRVaZHRm26mv5GL73", 20.0)

 *Get a new address for accepting payments*
-  To accept payments, use the method :func:`~dogecoinrpc.connection.DogecoinConnection.getnewaddress` to generate a new address.
+  To accept payments, use the method :func:`~bitbeanrpc.connection.bitbeanConnection.getnewaddress` to generate a new address.
 Give this address to the customer and store it in a safe place, to be able to check when the payment to this address has been made.